the malepère and surrounds

 food and markets

-the bounty of independent farms is on display at weekly markets and stalls scattered throughout the region. if you think that local is better... you are right. from artisanal cheese, wine, truffles, fresh asparagus, melons and charcuterie you will find all your favorites and perhaps discover some new ones... grab one of our pocket knives and a corkscrew and make a picnic.
+all year long the bounty of independent farms is on display at weekly markets and stalls scattered throughout the region. from artisanal cheese, wine, truffles to fresh asparagus, melons and charcuterie you will find all your favorites and perhaps discover some new ones... grab one of our pocket knives and a corkscrew and make a picnic.

 traditional restaurants, where grandma still guards her recipes, serve local specialties like cassoulet and confit du canard. for others there is the opportunity to try one of the creative new bistros popping up.

 the canal du midi

-another UNESCO world heritage site, the canal is a cool and shady place to share a glass of wine on a hot summer day. explore on foot, bike or by boat and stop for lunch at one of the charming restaurants in the old lock-master houses.
+another UNESCO world heritage site, the canal is a cool and shady place to share a glass of rosé on a hot summer day. explore on foot, bike or by boat and stop for lunch at one of the charming restaurants in the old lock-master houses.

 brocante, vide greniers, and antiques markets... lovers of all things old and french have lots of options. nearly every weekend from easter to christmas, villages host flea markets as well as monthly and seasonal brocante fairs. for weekday and off-season shopping there are wonderful local shops and depots selling all kinds of vintage items, from humble household goods to fine antiques.